 Swedish massage is a great way to relax and de-stress and has several benefits.
 It works not only on the physical level by improving circulation—moving blood and lymph more efficiently through the body—and easing muscular tension, it also calms the nervous system and promotes a feeling of well being.
 I always dedicate a 10 minutes period in the session to focus on specific problem area identified by the client.

-(Sign up for bi-monthly 60mins massage during pregnancy for $130/month)
+(Sign up for bi-monthly 60mins massage during pregnancy and for one year after delivery for $140/month)

 A prenatal massage is done in fully supported side-lying and semi-reclined positions.
 It promotes relaxation, soothes nerves, and relieves strained muscles in expectant mothers.
 Pregnancy massage is especially beneficial in the second and third trimesters, when the extra weight in your belly puts a strain on your back.
 Pregnancy massage provides relaxation and helps you maintain good posture by relieving stress on joints and easing neck and back pain.